Help Center

 What This Affects

-Note: Currency conversion is automatic - costs are shown in your preferred currency regardless of how the filament was priced.
+Note: Currency conversion is automatic.
+Filament costs are stored in USD and displayed in your preferred currency from the dashboard header.

 Print Time